 Recently I found out I had Endometriosis after being sick for about 14 years.
 By now, you probably know I love to fight for causes I believe in… so this certainly won’t be an exception.
 From saving sharks to climate change action, I use my art and words to spread awareness.
 In an effort to erase stigma and raise awareness I have been open with my struggles with Obsessive-Compulsive Disorder and now, endometriosis.

 Periods have always sort of been a BIG deal to me because they have basically controlled my life since I was 12.
 Having pain brushed off is something girls and women experience in the medical field and I was no exception.
 My periods HURT and not in a normal sort of crampy way, but in a brutal brutal way.
 This is coming from the girl who broke her arm and didn’t go to the doctor for a week because it “didn’t hurt that badly” (true story).
-Then due to the kindness of a stranger online, I found Nancy’s Nook Endometriosis Education (a private Facebook group).
+Then due to the kindness of a stranger online, I found Nancy’s Nook Endometriosis Education (a private Facebook group, but now also a website).
 Nancy’s Nook Endometriosis Education is a research-based facebook group (not a support group) created by a former Nurse named Nancy Petersen, who has compiled all of the best endometriosis information and doctors into one place.

 So, finally in 2018, after roughly 14 years of suffering in pain through misdiagnoses and horrible advice from doctors, I was diagnosed with endometriosis and had excision surgery with a Nancy’s Nook approved endometriosis specialist.
 For the first time since before puberty, I have my life back — and to think I used to think this physical pain was caused by my OCD!